 It may sound intuitive, but healthy hair starts all the way up at the root, which means that your scalp is an integral part of the equation.
 If hair growth is your primary goal, it might be smart to schedule a visit with a trained trichologist, an expert in the functions of the scalp and the factors contributing to hair loss and abnormalities.
-"A trichologist will offer a customizable scalp treatment," explains Bridgette Hill, a trichologist and colourist based in New York City.
-"Individualized treatment allow us to combine topical products, ingestibles, and scalp stimulation to promote circulation and combat any congestion that may be preventing optimum hair growth."
+"A trichologist will offer a customisable scalp treatment," explains Bridgette Hill, a trichologist and colourist based in New York City.
+"Individualised treatment allow us to combine topical products, ingestibles, and scalp stimulation to promote circulation and combat any congestion that may be preventing optimum hair growth."

 Schedule A Seasonal Haircut